In comparison to other countries, businesses need to be investing more in R&D.

 Warrick is a co-convenor for the Indigenous People’s Knowledge and Rights Study Group; a research collective within the institute of Australian Geographers.

-Now we have a means by which to create a cleaner, greener planet for future generations and it is everyone’s pressing responsibility to do so”.
+We have a means by which to create a cleaner, greener planet for future generations and it is everyone’s pressing responsibility to do so.